Particular/docs.particular.net/nservicebus/messaging/transactions.md

 ## Outbox

-The Outbox [feature](/nservicebus/outbox) provides idempotency at the infrastructure level and allows running in *transport transaction* mode while still getting the same semantics as *Ambient transaction* mode.
+The Outbox [feature](/nservicebus/outbox) provides idempotency at the infrastructure level and allows running in *transport transaction* mode while still getting the same semantics as *Transaction scope* mode.

 NOTE: Outbox data needs to be stored in the same database as business data to achieve the idempotency mentioned above.